Stickleback: Personality

-Research has shown that Sticklebacks display distinct personality traits, specifically in the area of taking a risk, and, can be considered bold or shy.
-These personality traits were determined to directly influence if they would lead, and if discouraged, attempt to lead again.
+Research has shown that individual sticklebacks display distinct personality traits, specifically in the area of taking a risk, and can be considered bold or shy.
+These personality traits were determined to directly influence if they would lead, and, if discouraged, attempt to lead again.

 Mating

 All stickleback species show similar, unusual mating behaviour.
 Freshwater males develop a red colouration, and although this may be seen in oceanic and benthic species these tend to remain dull-coloured.
 The male then constructs a nest from weeds held together by spiggin, a kidney secretion, then attract females to the nest.
 Females signal their readiness to mate with solitary rather than shoaling behaviour, a head-up posture; their bellies are also obviously distended with eggs.
 Courtship typically involves a zig-zag 'dance' where the male approaches the female in an erratic side-to-side pattern, and dorsal pricking of the female's abdomen.
 A female lays her eggs inside the nest, where the male fertilises them.
 The male then guards the eggs until they hatch 7–14 days later (depending on temperature), and may continue to guard the fry after they hatch.
 This large investment in both the nesting site and guarding of the eggs limits the number of females a male can mate with however males spawn multiple times.
 This introduces the ability for selection to favor male mate choice.
 Some males die following spawning.